intellectual-property-office/Assets/README.md

-# IPO Assets
+# UK Intellectual Property Office Assets

-This is the npm package for IPO local assets.
+This is the npm package for the UK Intellectual Property Offices frontend SASS stylesheets.

 <a href="https://www.npmjs.com/package/ipo-assets-frontend">ipo-assets-frontend</a>

+## How can it be used

+It has been built as an addon for the existing <a href="https://github.com/alphagov/govuk_elements">GOV.UK Elements</a> package.

+When compiled with GOV.UK Elements, it will produce CSS stylesheets ready for use on IPO projects.

+This package forms part of the <a href="https://github.com/intellectual-property-office/FrontendBuildTool">IPO Frontend Build Tool</a>

+## Requirements

+* <a href="https://nodejs.org/en/">Node.js</a> version 3.X+
+* <a href="https://github.com/alphagov/govuk_elements">GOV.UK Elements</a>
+  * <a href="https://github.com/alphagov/govuk_frontend_toolkit">GOV.UK Frontend Toolkit</a>
+  * <a href="https://github.com/alphagov/govuk_template">GOV.UK Template</a>
+* A SASS compiler such as <a href="https://github.com/dlmanning/gulp-sass">gulp-sass</a>

+## Installation

+Run the following command:

 ```sh
 $ npm i ipo-assets-frontend
 ```

-## Installation

-Requires <a href="https://nodejs.org/en/">Node.js</a> version 3.X+

-#### 1. Download or clone this repo
-#### 2. <a href="https://docs.npmjs.com/getting-started/publishing-npm-packages">Login</a> with IPO credentials

-## Usage

-Publish any changes to the package as per normal NPM standards.

-- <a href="https://docs.npmjs.com/getting-started/publishing-npm-packages">Publishing npm packages</a>
-- <a href="https://docs.npmjs.com/getting-started/semantic-versioning">Semantic versioning and npm</a>

-Ensure that any changes made to the package are also reflected in this repository.

 ## Help

 For additional guidance, contact the UX team.